 All this, while gender equality between women and men is a human right.
 It is a prerequisite for sustainable development and contributes to significantly improving quality of life for all people.
 A fair and inclusive society, a sustainable and successful economy and a forward-looking approach to the environment can only be attained if women and girls are included.
 The advancement of gender equality and strengthening of women’s rights are therefore a priority for international and German development policy and a core aspect of the 2030 Agenda.

 While SDG 5 focuses exclusively on gender equality and empowering women, another 45 sub-goals and 54 indicators include gender equality as a key factor for the overall sustainability agenda.

 Through its projects, KfW is working to advance gender equality and empower women around the world, thereby helping to implement the 2030 Agenda.

-In 2020, many projects of KfW Development Bank contributed to achieving SDG 5 – with a total financial volume of EUR 4.6 billion, equivalent to nearly half of all funding committed in 2020.
+In 2021, many projects of KfW Development Bank contributed to achieving SDG 5.
+With more than EUR 179 million, gender equality is strengthened as the main goal.
+In addition, 174 projects with a total financial volume of more than EUR 2.6 billion promote gender equality as an important secondary goal.
 KfW therefore supports its partners in strengthening gender equality and advancing the rights of women in partner countries through each of the respective projects and programmes.